schof/schof.github.io/_posts/2017-03-14-she-shoud-run.md

 ## She lives in Loudoun County

-Specifically she lives in Leesburg where she has two sons who attend public school.
-Obviously we need a candidate that the whole district will love but Loudoun County is especially important.
-To put this in perspective, Clinton won Loudoun County by 30,000 votes but Bennett won by only 100 votes.
+Jennifer lives in Leesburg, with two sons who attend public school.
+We need a candidate the whole district will love, but Loudoun County is especially important.
+To put this in perspective, Clinton won Loudoun County by 30,000 votes where Bennett won by only 100.
 Comstock's entire margin of victory was just 23,000 votes.
-We need to do better in Loudoun County to win this race and she has already won big there.
+We need to do better in Loudoun County to win this race, and she has already won big there.

 Which bring us to our final qualification ...

 ## She is a Winner

-As a prosecutor she had a strong record winning cases.
+As a prosecutor Wexton had a strong record winning cases.
 In 2014 she won a tough special election to replace Mark Herring when he became Virginia's Attorney General.
 She demonstrated her widespread appeal by winning 44 out of 47 precincts in her district.
-She went on to win re-election in 2015 while raising an impressive [$1.4 million](https://www.followthemoney.org/).
+She went on to win re-election in 2015, while raising an impressive [$1.4 million](https://www.followthemoney.org/).
 The bottom line is that she's a fighter and knows how to win.
 Running a successful State Senate race (twice) is the closest thing to prepare you for a tough Congressional race.